 Could it be possible that ancient aliens (possibly even the same ones that built Atlantis) built this ancient civilization that Kimura speaks about?
 It would also explain Schoch’s criticisms because of course, it wouldn’t match any form of construction as we understand it, because it is not human engineering.

-In the second picture, we see the total area that the Japanese Empire had control of (the red line).
+We see the total area that the Japanese Empire had control of (the red line).
 Odd that it matches almost perfectly with the Yonaguni Monument.
 Perhaps the Empire of Japan in WWII was indeed trying to reconquer land that its ancient predecessors had owned many thousands of years before.

 While interesting and intriguing, I think that the truth of the Yonaguni Monument is much more mundane.
 Dr. Kimura’s theories have been largely disproven by many other scholars, even Dr. Kimura himself has had to revise his theories gravely due to new evidence.
 The geoglyphs, while interesting, are not evidence.
 I can connect straight lines and edges with a lot of things, but that does not really prove anything.
 And the ancient aliens?
 Once again, where is the evidence?